muma005/MLTeammate/docs/progress.md

   - Different Python versions
   - Dependency compatibility

+### 🚀 Major Achievement: Simplified API System ✅
+- [x] **Learner Registry System**
+  - 20+ pre-built learners with automatic sklearn wrapping
+  - String-based learner selection
+  - Automatic configuration space generation
+  - Dependency management and validation
+- [x] **SimpleAutoML Class**
+  - No custom code required from users
+  - Automatic learner and config space creation
+  - Built-in MLflow integration
+  - Comprehensive results and artifacts
+- [x] **Quick Functions**
+  - `quick_classification()` and `quick_regression()` one-liners
+  - Perfect for Jupyter notebooks and beginners
+  - Sensible defaults for all parameters
+- [x] **Tutorial 06: Simple API Example**
+  - Complete demonstration of the new simplified API
+  - Shows how to use MLTeammate without writing custom code
+  - Covers all use cases from basic to advanced
+- [x] **Comprehensive Testing**
+  - Test suite for the simplified API
+  - Validation of all learner types
+  - Error handling and edge cases
+- [x] **Documentation Updates**
+  - Updated README with simple API examples
+  - Clear distinction between simple and advanced APIs
+  - List of all available learners

 ### Quality Assurance
 - [ ] **Code quality improvements**
   - Type hints completion